In this article, you will learn:

 IV.
 Educational Psychology

 Many important concepts in the field of cognitive psychology are implemented in the modern theories of education.
-Accordingly, the following are some of the important cognitive psychology concepts applied to the education psychology.
+Accordingly, the following are some of the important cognitive psychology concepts applied to the educational psychology.

 As mentioned above, metacognition refers to the thoughts and knowledge an individual has about his or her own thinking.
 Accordingly, self-monitoring is an important concept in metacognition that plays a predominant role in educational psychology.